AndersDeath/diary2/000-current.md

 # 20 July - Thursday - Yerevan - 294 day of immigration

 It was nice day.
 There a sad piece of news.
 Suman who is a backend developer in my team will be fired.
 His probation period is almost finished.
 I received bad feedback about him.
 I cannot do it anything.
 Management made a design.
-I also pass some cognative test from one company that is in my funnel.
+I also pass some cognitive test from one company that is in my funnel.